-We generally know there are two main methods of starting solids, puree feeding and baby led weaning (BLW).
-(Not familiar with each?
-Check out this blog post here for an explanation.)
-And, after learning about each of these methods, and diving into the cultures that each method sits within, I have seen over and over again, a divide developing between people over the two philosophies of feeding.
+We generally know there are two main methods of starting solids, puree feeding and baby led weaning (BLW) (not familiar with each?
+Check out this blog post here for an explanation).
+And my entire life, after learning about each of these methods, and diving into the cultures that each method sits within, I have seen over and over a divide in people develop over the two philosophies of feeding.

 Other people say that BLW is the natural way to feed.
 That babies innately know how to feed themselves whole foods, and that eating skills will come after having had much practice with advanced textures right from the beginning.
 That BLW is an extension of the breastfeeding process, and is the only way to keep babies in control of the feeding process.

 To be honest, there are so many pros to each method, but I say both can be great!
 It all depends on how you execute each method that will determine if you will get more of the pros…or the cons.

 At this point in time with the research we have, we do generally see more benefits from BLW (when it’s done correctly).
 We see that BLW babies are more likely to be introduced to a greater variety of textures and flavours earlier, priming their palates, sharpening their oral motor skills, and giving them more tactile experiences with food, which helps reduce picky eating down the road.
 We see that family mealtimes become more of a norm, encouraging the social development of skills, and giving babies the opportunity to learn how to eat by watching their parents.